waynedovey/rh-advanced-cluster-security/06-step6/assignment.md

 ---
 slug: step6
-id: v2juyihs5qbn
+id: nhwmdrfvtphg
 type: challenge
 title: Enable Application Ingress
 notes:
 - type: text
   contents: |-
-    In the last learning module, we cover Application Ingress with ACM and the following Concepts:
+    In the last learning module, we cover Application Ingress with ACS and the following Concepts:

-    * Create an example Wordpress Application using GitOps and ACM
+    * Create an example Wordpress Application using GitOps and ACS
     * Ensure there is a matching Prod PlacementRule
     * Enable Cluster Ingress
     * Review both managed Clusters